-Holly is a passionate defender of the rights of people who lack the mental capacity to make certain decisions for themselves.
+I am a Senior Associate Solicitor, and Head of Mental Capacity at Michelmores LLP.
+I am a passionate defender of the rights of people who lack the mental capacity to make decisions for themselves.
 This is typically as a result of the person suffering a brain injury, or as a result of an illness such as stroke and dementia.
-Holly has chosen a career that enables her to work on their behalf, as well as for their families, deputies and attorneys.
+My work is my vocation; I cannot imagine doing anything else.
+I have specifically chosen a career that enables me to work on behalf of vulnerable people, as well as for their families, deputies and attorneys.

-The issues Holly helps to resolve range from appointing deputies and attorneys, and questions about day to day financial management and gifting, to matters relating to the capacity to marry, purchasing and selling property and making a will.
-Holly also deals with concerns about financial abuse.
-She regularly advises on contentious and non-contentious applications to the Court of Protection, and situations where there are complexities involving land and trustees, offshore assets and special trust and tax considerations for vulnerable people.
+The issues that I help resolve range from appointing deputies and attorneys, questions about day to day financial management, both onshore and offshore, gifting, issues around capacity to litigate, to matters relating to the capacity to marry, purchasing and selling property and making a will.
+I also deal with concerns about financial abuse.
+I regularly provide advice to other teams in Michelmores LLP where mental capacity issues arise.

-Alongside her client work, Holly is dedicated to contributing to the shaping of policy regarding mental capacity law, and helps to draft guidance for the profession.
+Alongside my client work, I am proud to be able to contribute to the shaping of policy regarding mental capacity law.

-Holly is a founding member of the practitioner group that established the Mediation in the Court of Protection pilot scheme, is Deputy Chair of the Mental Capacity Special Interest Group for STEP; is a member of the Wills and Equity Committee at the Law Society; a member of the South West Court of Protection Practitioners Association and a stakeholder at the Office of the Public Guardian.
+I am a founding member of the practitioner group that established the Mediation in the Court of Protection pilot scheme, is Deputy Chair of the Mental Capacity Special Interest Group for STEP; a member of the South West Court of Protection Practitioners Association and a stakeholder at the Office of the Public Guardian.